Filter! 18th April 2022.

 Me - "I don't know about a filter, there are definitely preferences.
 Are they filters?
 Is a preference a filter?"

-Breaking the fourth wall now, this dialogue is one of the most insane I've ever had. and because I keep writing the word filter, and thinking about filter. <play the track Filter: Face Down>
+Breaking the fourth wall now, this dialogue is one of the most insane I've ever had, and because in all our sessions and especially this one, that word FILTER!
+Well guess what?
+That I'm tangential and contrary?
+I'm thinking about filter.

 Me - "There are experiences people have that they do not chose or reject.
 And experiences people reject and then experience by accident, finding out that the experience wasn't what they had imagined it to be.
 So perhaps there is something like a filter based on a concept of one's identity - the 'I' don't do that - until I do!
 But more to the point, as a person experiences something unexpected, there is a gap where either the old settings kick in and nothing changes, or new awareness widens the person's 'identity filter'.
 So the unknown changes us, which is what I was saying in Part 4.
 Fritz was saying that you can't change anything, though he is saying almost that time can be split into 'dots' or moments, and that in a moment a person is what they do.
 But a person is changed by going into (accepting) the potential of the experience (rejecting the process of rejecting).
 So you can block or allow potential.
 But is there a filter?
 Surely the filter here is one's concept of identity"